HetviPandav123/sign-language-smart-communication/README.md

-# 🤟 Sign Language Smart Communication
+# Indian Sign Language Smart Communication Tool

 A real-time **Indian Sign Language (ISL) recognition system** that converts hand gestures into **text and speech** using Computer Vision and Machine Learning.
 The project supports both **static alphabet signs (A–Z)** and **dynamic word-level signs (Hello, Thank You)**.